pyr0ball/pyr0piezo/docs/tutorials/firmware-update/beta-unit-firmware-update.md

 2. Use the "Extensions" menu to install PlatformIO.
 3. (Optional) Install extra plugins to assist in development:

 - GitLens
 - markdownlint
 - Markdown Preview Enhanced
 - C/C++
 - C++ Intellisense
 - Python

 #### Configuration

-1. In PIO Home, open the firmware folder:
+1. In PIO Home, open the firmware folder: `~/pyr0piezo/firmware/AVR-Source/Pyr0_Piezo_sensor_v2.x.x`
-    - `~/pyr0piezo/firmware/AVR-Source/Pyr0_Piezo_sensor_v2.x.x`
+2. By default, VSCode is configured to utilize the Atmega328PB MCU.
+This can be changed by editing the `default_envs` parameter in the `platformio.ini` file

 #### Upload